apiaryio/apiaryio.github.com/_posts/2013-03-12-New-API-Blueprint-Format-Roll-Out.md

 As you may know the [New API Blueprint Format](http://blog.apiary.io/2013/02/20/New-API-Blueprint-Format-Basics/) will be rolling out soon and today I would like to discuss how it will be done.

+Before we get started please note the New Format is not live as of the date of writing this post.
+I will make an official announcement here on Apiary blog and inside Apiary application once the Format goes live.

 ## 1A Format Specification
 First I would like to thank our awesome users who contributed to the New Format in reaction to my previous [post](http://blog.apiary.io/2013/02/20/New-API-Blueprint-Format-Basics/).